Case Studies

 Why This Worked

 AI depth, not just engineering capacity.
-Barndoor's team had engineers, but they were stretched thin.
-They needed a trusted partner who could spot problems before customers hit them and build solutions the market hadn't seen yet.
-Moda Labs brought a full squad with the intuition to move fast and the experience to know what to build.
+Barndoor’s team had engineers, but they were stretched thin.
+They needed a trusted partner who could spot problems before customers hit them and build solutions the market hadn’t seen yet.
+Moda Labs brought a full squad with the intuition to move at the frontier of what’s possible.

 What’s Next